achamely/Ledger-Batch-Utility/eth/README.md

 Update ethConfig.json and fill in infura url (used for broadcasting)

+Update ethConfig.json and fill in signing address

+Update ethConfig.json and fill in contract address (used only for confirm tx right now)

-Update ethConfig.json and specify the fil to read the tx list from (or use the default Ledger-Eth-1)
+Update ethConfig.json and specify the file to read the tx list from or pass filename as first argument

-Update ethConfig.json and enter the startingNonce (or pass it in at command line)
+startingNonce and gasprice are pulled from blockchain

 Usage: